glts/glts.github.io/_posts/2013-07-13-how-to-support-all-plugin-managers.markdown

 vim.org](http://www.vim.org/scripts/index.php) remains the official distribution channel and is in active use.

-The GetLatestVimScripts plugin which is included in the runtime files distributed with Vim downloads plugins from vim.org, as does Vimana (though it handles other sources as well).
+The GetLatestVimScripts plugin, which is included in the runtime files distributed with Vim downloads plugins from vim.org, as does Vimana (though it handles other sources as well).
 In order to support GetLatestVimScripts uploading an archive of the plugin to vim.org is